Enhancing The Reliability of Out-of-distribution Image Detection in Neural Networks: ODIN: Out-of-distribution Detector

 \section{ODIN: Out-of-distribution Detector}

 \para{Temperature Scaling.} Assume that the neural network $\bm{f}=(f_{1},...,f_{N})$ is trained to classify $N$ classes.
 For each input $\bm{x}$, the neural network assigns a label $\hat{y}(\bm{x})=\arg\max_{i}S_{i}(\bm{x};T)$ by computing the softmax output for each class.
 Specifically, where $T\in\mathbb{R}^{+}$ is the temperature scaling parameter and set to 1 during the training.
 For a given input $\bm{x}$, we call the maximum softmax probability, i.e., $S_{\hat{y}}(\bm{x};T)=\max_i S_{i}(\bm{x};T)$ the \textbf{softmax score}.
 In this paper, we use notations $S_{\hat{y}}(\bm{x};T)$ and $S(\bm{x};T)$ interchangeably.
 Prior works have established the use of temperature scaling to distill the knowledge in neural networks~\citep{hinton2015distilling} and calibrate the prediction confidence in classification tasks \citep{guo2017calibration}.
-As we shall see later, a good manipulation of temperature $T$ can push the softmax scores of in- and out-of-distribution images further apart from each other, making the out-of-distribution images distinguishable.
+As we shall see, using temperature scaling can separate the softmax scores between in- and out-of-distribution images, making out-of-distribution detection effective.

-\para{Input Preprocessing.} Before feeding the image $\bm{x}$ into the neural network, we preprocess the input by adding small perturbations to it.
-The preprocessed image is given by where the parameter $\varepsilon$ can be interpreted as the perturbation magnitude.
-The method is inspired by the idea in the reference ~\citep{goodfellow2014explaining}, where small perturbations are added to decrease the softmax score for the {true} label and force the neural network to make a wrong prediction.
-Here, our goal and setting are {rather} different: we aim to increase the softmax score of any given input, without the need for a class label at all.
+\para{Input Preprocessing.} In addition to temperature scaling, we preprocess the input by adding small perturbations: where the parameter $\varepsilon$ is the perturbation magnitude.
+The method is inspired by the idea of adversarial examples ~\citep{goodfellow2014explaining}, where small perturbations are added to decrease the softmax score for the {true} label and force the neural network to make a wrong prediction.
+Here, our goal and setting are the opposite: we aim to increase the softmax score of any given input, without the need for a class label at all.
 As we shall see later, the perturbation can have stronger effect on the in- distribution images than that on out-of-distribution images, making them more separable.
 Note that the perturbations can be easily computed by back-propagating the gradient of the cross-entropy loss w.r.t the input.